RichCini/LomasBoards/README.md

 The first run of the board was defective (bad ground/Vcc), so a second run was made.
 This second version had some issues with jumper orientation, and several other small errors had been discovered through a net-by-net continuity check against the original board.
-A third run was made (v004; no v003), which does mostly work.
-There is some screen corruption, so there is a lingering issue in the dual-port memory circuit.
-But, the fact that it works even with screen corruption is a significant milestone.
+A third run was made (v004; no v003), which works fine.
+It's very sensitive to device speeds (i.e. EPROM and SRAM), so you should not use anything faster than 100ns.
+See the notes in the schematic file.